Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 10. Upon motion of a party, take official notice of facts;

-11. Conduct any conference, argument, or hearing in person or, upon agreement of the parties, by telephone;
+11. Conduct any conference, argument, or hearing in person or, upon agreement of the parties, by telephone; and

 12. Upon motion of a party, decide cases, in whole or in part, by summary judgment where there is no disputed issue of material fact.
 A summary judgment decision constitutes a hearing on the record for the purposes of this subpart.

 ----

-**General Provisions**

-The ALJ—

-1. May not find invalid or refuse to follow Federal statutes, regulations, or Secretarial delegations of authority and must give deference to published guidance to the extent not inconsistent with statute or regulation.
+**Note:** The ALJ may not find invalid or refuse to follow Federal statutes, regulations, or Secretarial delegations of authority and must give deference to published guidance to the extent not inconsistent with statute or regulation.

 ---